Historical Research and the Problem of Categories: Reflections on 10,000 Digital Notecards (Fall 2011 version)

 Reflecting upon my use of this digital tool for notetaking has led me to questions about how we think about our research practice and how we understand the relationship between how we research and what we learn.
 Recent work in the social history of knowledge and the history of the archive share a core interest in categories – where they come from, what assumptions or values they represent, how they can be reified on paper or in practice.
 These interests are relevant to our thinking about research methods.
 In the writing of my dissertation, I felt fortunate to be able to set out initial categories of analysis (via keywords), but to have technological tools that made it possible, at no great expense of time, to throw these out.
 Sometimes I used my initial keywords, and sometimes I skipped over these to evaluate new connections, questions, or lines of analysis.
 If I had used pen-and-paper notebooks or a set of word processing documents, regrouping information would have required a great expenditure of time.
 I would have been less likely, then, to consider these new avenues, and thus my earlier thinking about categories of analysis would have been more determinative of my final work, even though those earlier categories were set out when I really did not know anything yet, in the words of that senior historian at the snack machine.
 Since there was virtually no time cost involved in trying out new questions, I could do so easily and in an exploratory fashion, without commitment.
 That is, thinking about how my database worked and how it helped my analysis got me thinking about how historians construct, use, and rely upon categories in our work.

-Permalink for this paragraph 4 It makes sense that historians would think about categories, as we encounter them in many ways in our work.
+¶ 27 Leave a comment on paragraph 27 4 It makes sense that historians would think about categories, as we encounter them in many ways in our work.
 As new graduate students, we learn to identify ourselves by sub-field – “I do history of gender,” or “I’m an Americanist.”
 And we are trained implicitly and explicitly to organize information and causal explanations into categories of analysis – race, class, gender, sexuality, politics, space, etc – when in fact these categories are never so neat and separate, whether in an individual’s life or in a historical moment.
 Then we research in archives that establish and reify their own categories – legal records divided by plaintiff or defendant, institutions that keep their records with an eye to confirming their power or reinforcing their independence.
 To make sense of a sometimes overwhelming volume of fact, all of which needs to be analyzed relationally, we rely on categories that we create as we work – like my database keywords.

-Permalink for this paragraph 1 This matter of categories connects to at least two fields of scholarship.
+¶ 28 Leave a comment on paragraph 28 1 This matter of categories connects to at least two fields of scholarship.
 Scholars of the history of knowledge like Peter Burke have examined the organizational schemes embodied in curricula, in libraries, in encyclopedias, and have shown us how these structures and taxonomies represent particular ways of seeing the world.
 Burke then shows that such schemes reify or naturalize those ways of seeing, helping to reproduce the view of the world from which they came.
 They also make some kinds of information more, or less, accessible.

-Permalink for this paragraph 0 Think, for example, of the encyclopedia.
+¶ 29 Leave a comment on paragraph 29 0 Think, for example, of the encyclopedia.
 We are accustomed to its A to Z organization of topics, but this structure in fact represented a break away from previous reference formats that grouped subjects under a structure of classical disciplines.
 The alphabetized encyclopedia came about at a point when the previous disciplinary categories were no longer so stable as to be able to contain growing knowledge, and a new, more horizontal or less hierarchical model took their place, a model that allowed readers access to information by topic, outside of the hierarchies of a discipline.5 Burke points us to the importance of how we categorize information, where these categories come from, and how categorizations affect our access to and experience of information.

-Permalink for this paragraph 0 The work of scholars like Burke and Stoler poses important questions about how historians understand their own research process.
+¶ 31 Leave a comment on paragraph 31 0 The work of scholars like Burke and Stoler poses important questions about how historians understand their own research process.
 Burke’s work suggests that we investigate how categories of thought, either between disciplines or within them, affect us.
 Think of academic sub-fields, for example, the boundaries of which still shape the literatures we read even as many try to transcend them, and still guide which archives we pursue or whether we think of particular questions as in or out of our domain.
 Stoler raises a different kind of question.
 At what points in our research, out of pragmatic necessity, out of a desire for intellectual order, or for yet other reasons, do we set out categories of evidence, of thought, that influence what we see and what we don’t see?
 What kinds of tools could help us be more aware of these categories, or have the flexibility to move beyond them when we need or want to?

-Permalink for this paragraph 1 I hypothesize here that relational databases offer a kind of flexibility in working with notes that can allow us to create and recreate categories as we work.
+¶ 32 Leave a comment on paragraph 32 1 I hypothesize here that relational databases offer a kind of flexibility in working with notes that can allow us to create and recreate categories as we work.
 That flexibility means that we can evaluate particular ways of categorizing what we know, and then adapt if we realize that these categories are not fully satisfactory.
 When I think of building categories as part of what I am doing when I research and analyze, I am reminded to evaluate those categories, those ways or organizing or thinking, for how they help or what they leave out.
 I have the flexibility to adjust my categories as I know more about my sources, about how they relate to one another, about how they relate to the silences I’m finding.
 I have tried here to illustrate this by talking about keyword versus full-text searching.

-Permalink for this paragraph 0 The matter of flexible categorization touches upon another strand of scholarship about archives, in which archivists debate what postmodernism has meant for their work.
+¶ 33 Leave a comment on paragraph 33 0 The matter of flexible categorization touches upon another strand of scholarship about archives, in which archivists debate what postmodernism has meant for their work.
 How does the growing understanding of archives as spaces in which certain kinds of power are codified and justified, and where information has to be understood relationally, matter for the practice of archiving?
 One archival theorist, Terry Cook, posited that finding aids and item descriptions should be constantly evolving, adapting to new relevant knowledge about the item’s sources and its relationship to other archived and unarchived materials.7 Working with relational databases provokes historians to think about how our notetaking and organizing practices may achieve this same level of flexibility and relationality.

-Permalink for this paragraph 1 More importantly, despite its usefulness in helping see things we might have otherwise forgotten or missed, no database does the work of analysis.
+¶ 35 Leave a comment on paragraph 35 1 More importantly, despite its usefulness in helping see things we might have otherwise forgotten or missed, no database does the work of analysis.
 The two are, of course, interdependent – and that interdependency exists in a digital or a non-digital form of notekeeping.
 The analytical work, the crucial sense-making that pushes history writing from chronology to critical interpretation, still happens in our own heads.
 And there, other implicit categories or habits of thought might be shaping our analysis.
 Here we decide whose stories to tell first, for example, or prioritize one set of historical drivers over another.
 Some of these habits reflect the deepest-held of assumptions and beliefs.
 It is less easy to talk of these, and certainly less easy for an author to identify their own, than it is to talk about notetaking and notekeeping.
 But, maybe if we are critically conscious of the mechanical, we can be prompted to more reflection about the conceptual, as well.

 Acknowledgements: The author thanks Jack Dougherty and Kristen Nawrotzki for the invitation to reflect on research practice and for good feedback on this essay, Courtney Fullilove for reading suggestions, and Seth Erickson for ongoing conversations about archives and information architecture.
 She also thanks all those who commented on the 2010 version of this essay.
 The dissertation research described here was supported by a Spencer Dissertation Fellowship, a Clifford Roberts/Eisenhower Institute Fellowship, and a Mellon Interdisciplinary Graduate Fellowship at the Paul Lazersfeld Center, Institute for Social and Economic Research and Policy, Columbia University.